 We provide second opinions for patients seeking heart transplants or ventricular assist devices (VADs) who do not qualify at other centers.
 Houston Methodist is home to one of the longest running and most established programs nationwide for mechanical heart support for advanced heart failure patients.
 The pump, a left ventricular assist device (LVAD), can extend the lives of advanced heart failure patients who do not qualify for heart transplantation, or assist those who await transplantation.

 We offer expertise in all areas of disease management, including access to clinical trials and advanced technology, to meet patients’ needs.
 Our team, including cardiologists, cardiac surgeons, intensivists, pathologists, social workers, financial coordinators and dietitians, manages each patient’s case while providing compassionate personal support.

 Patient StoriesPerhaps the best way to learn about our transplant specialists is through our patients.
 We invite you to read these inspiring stories.

 - Brian Gilliam’s new heart got him back on the golf course and back into life with his family.

 - Rochelle Johnson’s quest for a healthy heart led her to Houston Methodist; now she enjoys every minute of her busy life with three kids.

 - Cloyd Powell talks about how a ventricular assist device helped him stay alive and active until he could undergo transplant surgery.

-Our physicians specialize in heart transplantation at the following locations.
+Our doctors specialize in heart transplantation at the following locations: